 She tripped to a window and looked out; and a little after, the chamberlain announced the Freiherr von Gondremark, who entered with something of a wild eye and changed complexion, confounded, as he was, at this unusual summons.
 The Princess faced round from the window with a pearly smile; nothing but her heightened colour spoke of discomposure.
-Otto was pale, but he was otherwise the master of himself.
+Otto was pale, but he was otherwise master of himself.
 'Herr von Gondremark,' said he, 'oblige me so far: reconduct the Princess to her own apartment.'
-The Baron, still all at sea, offered his hand, which was smilingly accepted, and the pair sailed forth through the picture gallery.
+The Baron, still all at sea, offered his hand, which was smilingly accepted, and the pair sailed forth through the picture-gallery.
 As soon as they were gone, and Otto knew the length and breadth of his miscarriage, and how he had done the contrary of all that he intended, he stood stupefied.
-A fiasco so complete and sweeping, even to himself, was laughable; and he laughed aloud in his wrath.
+A fasco so complete and sweeping was laughable, even to himself; and he laughed aloud in his wrath.
 Upon this mood there followed the sharpest violence of remorse; and to that again, as he recalled his provocation, anger succeeded afresh.
-So he was tossed in spirit; now bewailing his inconsequence and lack of temper, now flaming up in white-hot indignation and a noble pity for himself.
+So he was tossed in spirit; now bewailing his inconsequence and lack of temper, now flaming up in white hot indignation and a noble pity for himself.
 He paced his apartment like a leopard.
 There was danger in Otto, for a flash.
-Like a pistol he could kill at one moment, and the next he might be kicked aside.
+Like a pistol, he could kill at one moment, and the next he might be kicked aside.
 But just then, as he walked the long floors in his alternate humours, tearing his handkerchief between his hands, he was strung to his top note, every nerve attent.
 The pistol, you might say, was charged.
 And when jealousy from time to time fetched him a lash across the tenderest of his feeling, and sent a string of her fire-pictures glancing before his mind's eye, the contraction of his face was even dangerous.
 He disregarded jealousy's inventions, yet they stung.
-In this height of his anger, he still preserved his faith in Seraphina's innocence; but the thought of her possible misconduct was still the bitterest ingredient in his pot of sorrow.
+In this height of his anger, he still preserved his faith in Seraphina's innocence; but the thought of her possible misconduct was the bitterest ingredient in his pot of sorrow.
 There came a knock at the door, and the chamberlain brought him a note.
-He took it and ground it in his hand, continuing his march, continuing his bewildered thoughts; and some minutes had gone by before the circumstance came clearly to his mind.
+He took it and ground it in his hand, continuing his march, A ROMANCE continuing his bewildered thoughts; and some minutes had gone by before the circumstance came clearly to his mind.
 Then he paused and opened it.
-It was a pencil scratch from Gotthold, thus conceived :--- 'The council is privately summoned at once.
+It was a pencil scratch from Gotthold, thus conceived: 'The council is privately summoned at once.
 'G. v.
 H.' If the council was thus called before the hour, and that privately, it was plain they feared his interference.
 Feared : here was a sweet thought.
 Gotthold, too-Gotthold, who had always used and regarded him as a mere pleasant lad, had now been at the pains to warn him; Gotthold looked for something at his hands.
 Well, none should be disappointed; the Prince, too long beshadowed by the uxorious lover, should now return and shine.
-He summoned his valet, repaired the disorder of his appearance with elaborate care; and then, curled, and scented, and adorned, Prince Charming in every line, but with a twitching nostril, he set forth unattended for the council.
-(To be continued.)
-The 'Donna,' THE EDITOR begs to acknowledge the following subscriptions :--Collected by W. S. Parsons 5s.
-F. L. Slous 17.
-Tunstall School Children, per Miss B. Moore 4s.
-6d.
-Edinburgh 2s.
-A Stranger 17.
-Keekle (for the little cripple James) 5s.
-Subscriptions received after May 3 will be acknowledged in the July number.
+He summoned his valet, repaired the disorder of his appearance with elaborate care; and then, curled and scented and adorned, Prince Charming in every line, but with a twitching nostril, he set forth unattended for the council.
+CHAPTER VII.